 They moved into their first apartment together in Port Elgin, Ontario, a popular tourist destination.
 The main street was lined with patios in the summer, and the beach was a five minute walk away.
 A year later, they bought their first home in Southampton, about a five minute drive from Port Elgin.
 It was quieter but still a five minute walk from the beach.

-A.A.
 Gordon was still writing, and she began thinking about publishing again.
-She even submitted some query letters but nothing came back.
+She even submitted some query letters for her fantasy series without any luck.
 She decided that if no one was going to make her dream a reality, she was going to have to do it herself.
 She discovered Amazon's Kindle Direct Publishing which allowed her to get her books into reader's hands.
 This would eventually lead to the formation of Runefire Publications.

 Abby Bolton was not only enraptured by Gordon's first book.
 She was determined to help Gordon take the books to the next level!
 When she learned how expensive it was to publish the books, she knew how her help could be given.
 After Abby's mother had passed away, Abby had been given some money and a responsibility to do something good with it.
 Abby saw that opportunity before her.
 She turned to a friend for advice.